lmri-met/metpyrad/_sources/tutorials/hidex300/hidex300_1.rst.txt

 .. note::

-    This tutorial assumes that you have Pyhton and MetPyRad library installed.
+    This tutorial assumes that you have Python and MetPyRad library installed.
     If not, please check the installation tutorial.

     MetPyRad uses the pandas DataFrames to store the measurements.